jbrunton/jbrunton.com-jekyll/_posts/2012-10-10-how-to-write-testable-code.md

     it "does this other thing when initialized", -> app.init() # already initialized
         expect(app.other_thing).toBe(whatever)
+{% endhighlight %}

-What happens if we try to initialize the application object twice?
+Because it's a monad, we can't reset the state of the ```app``` object between tests.
+What happens if we try to initialize the app object twice?
 It might be safe.
 It might error.
 It might leave the object in an invalid state.
-We can't be sure, so our second test might fail just because our init() method isn't idempotent (rather than because of a genuine bug).
+We can't be sure, so our second test might fail just because our ```init()``` method isn't idempotent (rather than because of a genuine bug).

 Better to be able to instantiate an application for each test:

+{% highlight ruby %}
 describe "Application", ->

     beforeEach: ->